 January is a great time to own a gym.
-Hordes of people spill in to try to uphold their New Year’s resolutions, and some may even stick around for February and beyond.
-However, January is also a terrible time for noise at the gym.
-Even a standard crowd can necessitate a desire to reduce echoes.
+People spill in to try to uphold their New Year’s resolutions, and some new members may even stick around for February and beyond.
+The new crowds alongside your usual members might necessitate a desire to reduce echoes in your facility.

 Reduce Echoes in the Gym Tip #1: Seal up the Leaks

 Any place air can get in can also allow unpleasant sound to enter and to reverberate.
 Start by sealing up all air leaks in the walls, ceilings and floors, especially around doors, vents and light fixtures.
-This can help you improve your insulation as well.
+This can help you improve your insulation as well, which may help reduce your monthly utility bills and keep membership rates more competitive.

 Reduce Echoes in the Gym Tip #2: Keep the Machines Oiled